rontgen27/BinarySecurityScanner/README.md

 # BinarySecurityScanner
-It scans every binary in a given Directory
+It scans every binary in a given Directory for basic security features like ASLR, GS,..etc.